timveil-overops/oo-docker-demos/onprem/basic/README.md

 * Agent - [timveil/oo-docker-agent](https://hub.docker.com/r/timveil/oo-docker-agent/)

 ## Logging In to the OnPrem Server
-Once the server is up, you can access the OverOps UI by going to `http://localhost:8080/login.html` or `http://analysis-server:8080/login.html`.
+Once the server is up, you can access the OverOps UI by going to `http://localhost:8080/login.html` or `http://server:8080/login.html`.
 You may want to add the following entry to your hosts file.

 ```
-127.0.0.1       analysis-server
+127.0.0.1       server
 ```

 The default username and password are as follows: